-In conclusion, the solar pasteuriser project successfully demonstrated the feasibility of using solar energy to enhance sanitation, and reduce cholera outbreaks and other pathogen disease transmission in refugee camps.
+In conclusion, the solar pasteuriser project successfully demonstrated the feasibility of using solar energy to enhance sanitation, and reduce cholera outbreaks and other pathogen disease transmission in densely populated humanitarian settings.
 Solar pasteurization represents a promising innovation for improving sanitation in humanitarian contexts, addressing urgent health needs while contributing to climate resilience and sustainable development.